yash150204/Yash_Agrawal/book_-_rich_dad_poor_dad.md

 #### This is something that I have been hearing for ages.
 This is #life and something that I really want to address.
 Why don't schools teach money?
 ### "How will a nation survive if teaching children about money continues to be left to parents—most of whom will be, or already are, poor?”
 ### There should be a change in mindset from "I cant afford it" (a sign of mental illness) to "how can I afford it".
-#### As [[Robert T. Kiyosaki]] suggests, that we should ask questions that mentally challenge us, questions that actually put our brains on "mental excercise" and stuff that puts your brain to work.
+#### As [[Robert T. Kiyosaki]] suggests, that we should ask questions that mentally challenge us, questions that actually put our brains on  "mental exercise" and stuff that puts your brain to work.
 #### As our friend [[Tim Ferris]] says in the [[Book - The 4-Hour Workweek]], we need to challenge the conventional, and not settle for the conventional.
 ### "Proper physical exercise increases your chances for health, and proper mental exercise increases your chances for wealth."
 ### The ultimate #LifeAdvice